-Research continues to underpin the curriculum thinking and work completed as a Trust.
-All of our Trust primary academies continue to work very closely with Unity Research School.
-We are using their research projects to influence pedagogy and curriculum planning across all academies and the way we utilise pupil voice as an important tool of assessment.
+Our use of key educational Research continues to underpin the curriculum thinking and work completed as a Trust.
+All of our Trust primary academies continue to work very closely with Unity Schools Partnerships and Unity Research School.
+We are contributing to their research projects and the outcomes continue to influence pedagogy and curriculum planning across all of our Trust academies, including the way we utilise pupil voice as an important tool of assessment.